Applying for Aid

 Each student’s financial aid award eligibility is posted in the University’s LOCUS system.
 All financial aid must be either accepted or declined in LOCUS after you complete the Federal Direct Loan Master Promissory Notes for the Direct Stafford and GradPLUS Loans.

-Please note that the PLUS Eligibility will be listed as [Eligibility: Addl Grad Loan] in LOCUS.
+Please note that the Grad PLUS Eligibility will be listed as [Eligibility: Allowance for Grad PLUS-Law] in LOCUS.
 This amount cannot be accepted or declined in LOCUS as it is not an actual award but represents the maximum amount that can be borrowed through a GradPLUS Loan.
 This amount reflects the estimated direct and indirect costs associated with your enrollment.
 Loans may be borrowed to the cost of attendance less any financial aid (e.g., scholarships, fellowships, grants or Federal Direct Stafford Loan).

 Student Loan Funds and Student Loan Refund Availability